docker/docs/datacenter/ucp/2.2/guides/admin/install/architecture-specific-images.md

 ---

-Docker Universal Control Plane deploys images for a number of different hardware architectures, including IBM z systems.
+Docker Universal Control Plane deploys images for a number of different hardware architectures, including IBM z Systems.
 Some architectures require pulling images that have specific tags or names indicating the target architecture.